The IRS has ways to collect taxes from delinquent taxpayers, one of which is through a tax levy.

 The IRS tax levy is a legal seizure of your assets to satisfy your outstanding tax debt.
 It’s different from a lien, as liens are only legal claims to secure debt payment.
 Levies are the actual collection of assets, including wages, personal and business bank accounts, vehicles, houses, social security benefits, and even tax refunds.

 In issuing a levy, the IRS will have to assess your tax and send you a Notice and Demand for Payment.
 If you neglect or refuse to pay, you’ll receive a Final Notice of Intent to Levy and a Notice of Your Right to a Hearing.
 Lastly, you’ll be notified that the IRS can contact third parties about your tax liability.
-Once all of these requirements are met, you’ll be liable for a tax levy.
+Once you meet all of these requirements, you’ll be liable for a tax levy.

 Why a Tax Levy is Bad News for You

-Wage garnishment is the most common form of tax levy where your employer must hold back a percentage of your paycheck to send to the IRS.
+Wage garnishment is the most common form of tax levy.
+It is when your employer must hold back a percentage of your paycheck to send to the IRS.
 Usually, your employer will withhold your paycheck following one full pay period from the receipt of the notice.
 This will remain in effect until the debt is fully paid.
-However, employees are protected from layoffs due to wage garnishment based on the Consumer Credit Protection Act.
+However, employees are safe from layoffs due to wage garnishment based on the Consumer Credit Protection Act.

 The IRS can withhold or deny paying your tax refund, which will go toward repaying your tax debt.
-This tax levy can also be applied to other state tax refunds, meaning the state shall remit your refunds to the IRS to satisfy your debts.
+This tax levy also applies to other state tax refunds.
+Meaning, the state shall remit your refunds to the IRS to satisfy your debts.

 The automated Federal Payment Levy Program (FPLP) enables the IRS to make a continuous levy of up to 15% on your federal payments, including your Social Security benefits.
 In some cases, the agency may withhold your Social Security benefits entirely until you’ve repaid your debt or have made payment arrangements.

 When you fail to pay your outstanding taxes, the IRS will contact your bank with an order to freeze your accounts.
 The bank will then hold your available funds for 21 days.
-Once those days are up and you fail to repay or arrange a payment plan with the IRS, your funds will be given to the IRS for the money you owe.
+Once those days are up and you fail to repay or arrange a payment plan with the IRS, the bank will give your funds to the IRS for the money you owe.

 Other tangible assets like boats, vehicles, or real estate properties are also applicable for tax levies.
-The IRS can seize and sell your properties to settle your outstanding tax debts.
+The IRS can seize and sell your properties to settle outstanding tax debts.
 A public post will be made at least 10 days before the sale.
-You’ll be given notice regarding the sale, as well.
+You’ll receive a notice regarding the sale, as well.
 Once your tax debts are paid, any leftover funds from the sale will be refunded to you.

 How to Avoid Getting a Tax Levy